pwinning1991/Python3PostgresBackup/README.rst

 pgbackup
 =======

-CLI for backup remote PostgreSQL databse either locally or to S3
+CLI for backup remote PostgreSQL database either locally or to S3

 Preapring the Development
 ------------------------